 Council values the contribution of older employees, their knowledge and their experience.
 Council recognises that the transition from work to retirement can be very challenging and the value in providing employees with a supported transition to retirement.
 Council recognises the importance of planning for retirement to support and enable employees to make an informed transition into retirement, while also assisting Council to undertake workforce planning.
-Council is committed to support employees considering retirement including through the provision of educational and planning seminars, and the opportunity to enter into a pre-retirement contract,
+Council is committed to support employees considering retirement including through the provision of transition to retirement support programs, and the opportunity to enter into a pre-retirement contract.